upkie/upkie/README.md

 Locomotion code for the [Upkie](https://hackaday.io/project/185729-upkie-wheeled-biped-robot) wheeled biped.

+Questions about using the code, contributing, or balancing robots in general are welcome on the [Discord server](https://discord.gg/T8bYdXXE).

+## Getting started

-Test it straight from the command line on Linux, no installation required:
+Test it right away from the command line, no installation required on Linux:

 <img src="https://user-images.githubusercontent.com/1189580/170496331-e1293dd3-b50c-40ee-9c2e-f75f3096ebd8.png" height="100" align="right" />